02suheila/medical_chatbot/README.md

 # medical_chatbot
-Depend on the symptoms we have, it describes our disease and precautions that we should follow
+Depend on the symptoms we have, it describes our disease and precautions that we should follow.